 Cuaron is a master filmmaker who creates true hyperrealism with Roma; a front seat to everyday life.
 It’s admirable in its approach and beautifully photographed, but there is an emotional disconnect that can’t be shaken.
 Altruistic, stoic, and almost apathetic.

 While I admired the approach, there is an emotional disconnect within the film’s frame that cannot be shaken, no matter the visual marvel that Cuaron curates.
 Cleo is a stoic young woman who does not show emotion while dealing with the hardships of working-class life, working for a family that does not necessarily think of her as their equal, and caring about them as though she is a part of it.
-Like the protagonist, the film mirrors her stoic nature, showing little or no feelings, not just between the players involved, but also in how the film treats its characters.
+Like the protagonist, the film mirrors her stoic nature, showing little or no feelings between the players involved and how the film treats its characters.

-Roma is technically extraordinary, a new type of filmmaking that can be taken as a non-fiction original film (almost how Capote changed writing with the non-fiction novel over 50 years ago), that cuts off the viewer from the emotions behind it and keeps them always an arm’s length away.
+Roma is technically extraordinary, a new type of filmmaking that can be taken as an original non-fiction film (almost how Capote changed writing with the non-fiction novel over 50 years ago), that cuts off the viewer from the emotions behind it and keeps them always an arm’s length away.